seankhliao/mono/_web/sean.liao.dev/src/events.md

 Each was only 10-30 seconds, but the whole event was almost 3 hours.
 Not sure if I'd see it again,
 but I'm happy to have seen it once.
+I can see why it can be exciting: the struggle, the stalemate, and the unexpected flip.
+But it can also be a bit stale?
+Or maybe it was just over too quickly, compared to how much ceremony was in the build up.

 ##### _12025-10-14_ Katy Perry